-You will learn how to supervise food safety to effectively train your staff, implement and monitor an effective food safety management system in the workplace that minimises the risk of food hazards, control contamination, maintain an excellent standard of personal hygiene, and much more.
+You will learn how to effectively train your staff to supervise food safety, implement and monitor an effective food safety management system in the workplace that minimizes the risk of food hazards, control contamination, maintain an excellent standard of personal hygiene, and much more.

 Who should take the course